 Responsible investing and sustainability, including addressing climate change, is a strategic priority for UTAM, reflected in our Foundational Statements, to which we devote significant time and resources.
-Over the past several years, UTAM has worked with University of Toronto leadership to strengthen and formalize our shared commitment to responsible investing.
+UTAM has worked with University of Toronto leadership for many years to strengthen and formalize our shared commitment to responsible investing.

-This began in earnest in 2016 when we became a signatory to the United Nations-supported Principles for Responsible Investment (PRI) on behalf of the University's long-term portfolios.
+This began in earnest in 2016 when we became a signatory to the United Nations-supported Principles for Responsible Investment (PRI) on behalf of the university's long-term portfolios.